Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

     output_folder: output folder path where each bach will be saved
     output_file_prefix: user-set prefix for tagged output files
     model_type: type of model, use between "biobert_finetuned" and "spacy_phrasematcher".
 Note that the latter is dictionary based
-    model_folder: folder where model(s) are located
+    model_folder: folder where model(s) are located.
+For huggingface models use the repo name instead.
+Eg. "aitslab"
-    model_name: name of the model within the model folder
+    model_name: name of the model within the model folder or repository.
     vocab_path: if a specific vocab file is provided, used for dictionary based tagging (spacy_phrasematcher) store_tokens:"no",
     labels: if specific lavels are to be provided. ex: ["[PAD]", "B", "I", "O", "X", "[CLS]", "[SEP]"],